okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/log-streaming/index.md

 #### Property details

 *  The `accountId`, `eventSourceName`,  and `region` properties are assigned during creation and can't be modified afterwards.
-* The `region` property can be set to one of the following supported AWS region codes.
-The `region` list can also be retrieved with the [Log Stream Schema](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Schema/#tag/Schema/operation/getLogStreamSchema) endpoint.
+* Set the `region` property to one of the following supported AWS region codes.
+You can also retrieve the `region` list with the [Log Stream Schema](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/Schema/#tag/Schema/operation/getLogStreamSchema) endpoint.

 | Region      | Description                                                  |
 | ------------- | ------------------------------------------------------------ |